 Bowie State University's workforce consists of a diverse group of dedicated professionals who are committed to implementing the mission of the University.
 The objective of the Bowie State University Office of Human Resources (OHR) is to attract a qualified pool of diverse candidates to staff positions at the University.
 Over the past year, the OHR has aggressive placed job postings with Maryland Workforce Exchange, Department of Rehabilitative Services (DORS), and Maryland Department of Veteran Affairs.
-Additional advertisement was placed though various media outlets such as HigherEDjobs.com, The Chronicle of Higher Education, The Washington Post, The Nursing Spectrum, The Association of Fundraising Professionals (AFP), The National Collegiate Athletic Association (NCAA), The Baltimore Sun, Inside Higher Ed, National Association of Student Financial Aid Administrators, and Eastern Association of Student Financial Aid Administrators.
-In fall 2013, one fifth of full-time staff were non-African-American.
+Additional advertisement was placed through various media outlets such as HigherEDjobs.com, The Chronicle of Higher Education, The Washington Post, The Nursing Spectrum, The Association of Fundraising Professionals (AFP), The National Collegiate Athletic Association (NCAA), The Baltimore Sun, Inside Higher Ed, National Association of Student Financial Aid Administrators, and Eastern Association of Student Financial Aid Administrators.
+In fall 2014, 19 percent of full-time staff were non-African-American.
 This percentage has been fairly consistent since 2008.
-During FY 2013, the University hired 118 contractual and regular employees.
-This included 9 (7.6%) employees of diverse background.
+During FY 2014, the University hired 85 contractual and regular employees.
+This included 14 (17%) employees of diverse background.